pokepark/PokemonRaidBot/README.md

 6. Download the Raidbot Database Schema: https://github.com/florianbecker/PokemonRaidBot/tree/master/sql and store it in the directory `sql`.
 7. Download Docker-configs and example Config-Files for the Raidbot
-8. Create a self-singed Certificate for Telegram - Change your CN= to your Server IP or your Domain.com
+8. Create a self-singed Certificate for Telegram - Change your CN= to your Server IP or your Domain.com - It is recommended to use yourdomain.com with a letsencrypt certifcate (for free)

 Your directory should now look like this:
  ```